Instructions Reference

 <span class="price"><xsl:value-of select="$formatted"/></span>

-C# parallel: This is like a LINQ pipeline or a series of let clauses:
+This pattern resembles a LINQ pipeline, or a series of let clauses:

 var formatted = product.Price